 - Ethnocentrism - Ethnocentrism can be cited as a major hurdle to cross-cultural communication.
 People live under the delusion that their culture is superior and shows the right ways to do things.
 They not only wrongly uphold narrow mindedness and specific behavioral pattern that is hostile towards other culture, but also believe and propagate the universal supremacy of their culture or race.

-- Stereotypes – Stereotypes are one of the major hindrances of communication.
+- Stereotypes - Stereotypes are one of the major hindrances of communication.
+Stereotypes can be best defined as identifying a group with some generalization and not taking into consideration the unique traits of individual, thereby, leading to an oversimplified idea of the culture.
 Stereotypes lead individuals to cultivate certain ideas about other individuals and to treat them as the only determinant of diverse identity.
 It also majorly impacts the ways in which individuals behave with one another.
 The stereotypes often interfere with the communication process as people tend to interact with an imaginary self rather than the individual, in actual, belonging to a diverse race or culture.

 - Interpretation of Time - A culture study that studies and interprets time is called Chronemics.
 For instance, the study that finds the difference between business culture prevailing in America and the Middle East.

 - Personal Space Requirements (Proxemics) - A safe and comfortable personal space between individuals is as much important in the smooth communication process as is time.
 For instance, one can draw comparison between the business communications methods followed in US and the Middle East.

 - Body Language (Kinesics) - Body language is adapted from ones culture and surroundings.
 The very basic gestures and movements can account for very specific meanings.